Wage & employment contract

 In the event of an accident / injury, the following applies:

 The employer must inform his insurance company immediately.
-They will send you a form in which you and your doctor must provide information about the injury/accident and your state of health.
+They will send you a form in which you and your doctor must provide information about the injury / accident and your state of health.

 In Switzerland, employers insure their employees against the consequences of injuries caused by accidents.
-From the 3rd day after the accident/injury, you will receive a Taggeld equal to 80% of your salary.
+From the 3rd day after the accident / injury, you will receive a Taggeld equal to 80% of your salary.

 The Taggeld is paid regardless of whether the accident occurred at work (occupational accident) or during leisure time (non-occupational accident).

-The only exception: if you are employed and your weekly working hours are less than 8 hours, then only accidents at work are insured.
+The only exception: If you are employed and your weekly working hours are less than 8 hours, then only accidents at work are insured.

 Protection against dismissal: